raven-panda/02-lab-php-api/README.md

 ## Example requests

-### Example POST/PUT form-data Payload with Postman-like tool for Creating a Category
+### Example POST/PUT form-data Payload with API testing tool for Creating a Category

 ```
 +-------------+----------------------------+